PriyankaBaluni07/EV-vs-Petrol-Vehicle-Market-Analysis-2010-2025-/README.md

 # EV-vs-Petrol-Vehicle-Market-Analysis(2010-2025)
-The analysis is performed using Excel, SQL, and Power BI to explore trends in EV adoption, compare EV and petrol vehicle sales, and identify key factors influencing EV market growth.
+The analysis is carried out using SQL, Excel, and Power BI to examine trends in EV adoption over time, compare the sales performance of electric and petrol vehicles, and identify the key factors influencing the growth of the EV market.
+It also helps uncover patterns, regional differences, and insights that support a better understanding of the evolving automotive landscape.

 ## Objectives of the project
 1) Analyzing EV vs petrol vehicle sales trends across countries and years.